 It is useful to define the global ladder operators as

 and write the external Hamiltonian as

 where

 Note that $\,T_+,T_c$ and $T_-$ satisfy the commutation relations of the $\mathfrak{su}(2)$ algebra.
-Using the methods discussed Sec. \ref{sec:algebra}, we conclude that the time-evolution operator generated by an arbitrary sweep of the magnetic field can be cast in the form
+Using the methods discussed Sec. \ref{sec:algebra}, we conclude that the time evolution operator generated by an arbitrary driving of the magnetic field can be cast in the form

 where the parameters $(\alpha,\beta,\gamma)$ can be calculated numerically, as described in Sec. \ref{sec:algebra}.